 Simply implementing an upsell challenge with a prize offer is all you need to do.
 The competition by itself will drive higher sales.
 Having a hard time coming up with an original contest?
 Here are some fun ideas for your restaurant!

 Menu item bingo: Download a free bingo template.
 Fill in the blank spaces with your menu items, or even use a space for an email form.
 Make sure you include item on each line that’s difficult to sell so that the game can continue going far into the night, or continuing until you have a winner later on in the week.
 Either way, it's a different way to sell a variety of items, opposed to just one feature.

-Dessert contest: Who can sell the most of X desert.
+Dessert contest: Challenge your staff on who can sell the most of a featured desert.
 This can be dessert drinks as well, so you include the bar sales!

 Drink contest: This contest can be played a couple different ways.
 The staff can compete on how many of one cocktail they sell, such as “mojito madness” over a certain period of time.
 Or host a drink contest for the bartenders, such as the person who makes the highest-selling monthly drink gets X prize.
 Then, pass it on to the servers to see who can sell the most.